fidesy/twitter-tools/README.md

 2. Subscribe on notifications of new followings
-3. Add/Delete users to track
+3. Add/Delete users to track (only available to admin)

 ### Screenshots